THG20203/THG20203/README.md

  <h2>My Projects</h2>
  <ul>
    <li>https://ilderton-road.tristan-g.uk/</li>
-   <p>Ilderton Road is a personal portfolio project build using HTML, CSS and JavaScript.
+   <p>Ilderton Road is a portfolio project built using HTML, CSS and JavaScript.
 It includes:
      <ul><li>A parallax scene</li>
        <li>A click through sequence of photos</li>
      <li>A tube photo with keyframe animations</li>